AcademySoftwareFoundation/tac/process/lifecycle.md

 *   Have defined its technical governance, including:
     *   A README file welcoming new community members to the project and explaining why the project is useful and how to get started ( follow the guidelines at the [README checklist](https://github.com/ddbeck/readme-checklist) to create an excellent README file ).
-    *   A CODEOWNERS or COMMITTERS file to define individuals or teams responsible for code in a repository; document current project owners and current and emeritus committers.
+    *   A CODEOWNERS or COMMITTERS file to define individuals or teams responsible for code in a repository; document current project owners and current and Archived committers.
     *   A RELEASE file that documents the release methodology, cadence, criteria, etc.
 *   Have achieved and maintained an OpenSSF Best Practices Badge at the [Passing Level](https://bestpractices.coreinfrastructure.org/en/criteria).
 *   Have a defined project mission and scope